 What Is a State-Funded Rehabilitation Center?

-Who Are Qualified for Free and State-Funded Rehabilitation Programs?
+Who Can Qualify for Free and State-Funded Rehab Programs?

 - Proof of legal residence, based on the state’s definition